TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/BackendLayout/Index.rst

 assigned the same number within one project.
 This leads to a uniform position of the content, which makes it more clear for further use.

+.. index:: Backend layout; Example
 .. _be-layout-simple-example:

-backend layout Simple Example
+Backend layout simple example
 =============================

-The following PageTsConfig example creates a simple backend layout consisting of two rows and just one column.
+The following page TSconfig example creates a simple backend layout consisting of two rows and just one column.

 .. code-block:: typoscript